Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Cross-Type Feature Extractor Transformations in HGNNs

 where $h_j^{(0)} = x_j$.
-From these equations, we see that the features of nodes $v_1$ and $v_2$, which are of different types, are extracted using \emph{disjoint} sets of model parameters at each layer.
-In a 2-layer HGNN, this creates unique gradient backpropagation paths between the two node types, as illustrated in Figures~\ref{fig:toy:source_cg}-\ref{fig:toy:target_cg}.
-In other words, even though the same HGNN is applied to node types $s$ and $t$, the feature extractors $f_s$ and $f_t$ have different computational paths.
+From these equations, we see that $h_1^{(l)}$ and $h_2^{(l)}$, which are features of different types, are extracted using \emph{disjoint} sets of model parameters at $l$-th layer.
+In a 2-layer HMPNN, this creates unique gradient backpropagation paths between the two node types, as illustrated in Figures~\ref{fig:toy:source_cg}-\ref{fig:toy:target_cg}.
+In other words, even though the same HMPNN is applied to node types $s$ and $t$, the feature extractors $f_s$ and $f_t$ have different computational paths.
 Therefore they project node features into different latent spaces, and have different update equations during training.
-We study the consequences of this next.